TSC21/cross_compile/README.md

     1. Install build tools (compilers, cmake, colcon, etc)
     1. Run the dependency installer script collected in Step 1 (if dependency list hasn't changed since last run, this uses the Docker cache)
 1. Build
-    1. Runs the "sysroot image" using QEmu emulation
     1. `colcon build`
 1. (Optional) Create runtime image
     1. Creates a docker image that can be used on the target platform to run the build.
 See "Runtime Image" section.